sk2282/ECE3400_Team8/ethics.md

 * Robot Caregivers

 #### 2. Identify the stakeholders who will be affected by these actions
-The elderly who struggle to take care of themselves will be affected.
-Especially those that cannot afford personal care
+The elderly who struggle to take care of themselves will be affected, especially those that cannot afford personal care.
+Close relatives and friends of the elderly are also affected.

 #### 3. Benefits and Costs to Stake Holders